spack/spack/lib/spack/docs/basic_usage.rst

     ==> Added 1 new compiler to /Users/gamblin2/.spack/compilers.yaml
         gcc@4.9.0

-This loads the environment module for gcc-4.9.0 to get it into the ``PATH``, and then it adds the compiler to Spack.
+This loads the environment module for gcc-4.9.0 to add it to ``PATH``, and then it adds the compiler to Spack.

 .. _spack-compiler-info: